-Hallucinations occur with mental and physical illnesses and often happen as a side effect of medications, low oxygen, or trauma.
+Hallucinations occur with mental and physical illnesses, often due to medications, low oxygen, or trauma.
 Therefore, don’t assume someone has a mental health condition if they start seeing something you don’t see or hearing voices you can’t hear.
-Waking up within an extended dream state or with hallucinations is one of the symptoms that warn me that my husband has often developed an infection before any other signs appear.
+Waking up within an extended dream state or with hallucinations is one symptom that warns me that my husband has often developed an infection before any other signs appear.

 Tricks of the Brain